Hypertrophic Cardiomyopathy (Heart Disease Due to Thickening of the Heart Muscle) in cats

 -

 Can HCM be cured in cats?
 There is currently no cure for HCM.
-Treatment aims to relieve symptoms and improve quality of life, often through medications that support heart function.
+Treatment aims to relieve symptoms and improve quality of life, often with medications that support heart function.

 -

 What symptoms may indicate HCM in cats?
-Symptoms can include shortness of breath, cough, reduced activity, loss of appetite, and in severe cases, sudden collapse or death.
-Often, cats show no symptoms until the disease is advanced.
+Symptoms can include shortness of breath, cough, reduced activity, loss of appetite, and in severe cases sudden collapse or death.
+Cats often show no symptoms until the disease is advanced.

 -

 Is HCM hereditary in cats?
 Yes, HCM has a genetic component.
-Specific genetic mutations that increase the risk have been identified in some breeds.
+In some breeds, specific genetic mutations have been identified that increase the risk.
 Breeders are working to minimize these mutations through targeted breeding.

 -